-- Always carry water, wear a hat and sturdy footwear, and try to walk in the cooler part of the day.
+- Always carry sufficient water, wear a hat and sturdy footwear, and recreate in the cooler part of the day.

 - Stay away from the edges of the sinkholes and supervise your children closely—the sinkhole entrances are unstable and some have steep cliff edges.